Foundations of a Compositional Systems Biology: Templates for multiscale cellular modeling

 \subsection{Molecular interface}

-When we peel away the membrane, we see the cell is itself a composite system of many interacting molecules, which can be associated in larger assemblies such as complexes, condensates, and organelles.
+When we peel away the membrane, we see the cell is itself a composite system of many interacting molecules, which can become associated together in assemblies such as complexes, condensates, and organelles.
 Molecules interact with each other through various mechanisms, including chemical reactions, binding, transport, electrostatic interactions, mechanical forces, and so forth.
-To understand how systems of molecules compose to create a cell, we first need to characterize the molecular interface.
+To understand how these interactions compose into cellular functions, we first need to characterize the molecular interface.

 A molecule can engage with other molecules in many ways, but contemporary models often focus narrowly on a subset of this interface.
 For instance, molecular models may focus on the kinetics of a reaction catalyzed by a specific protein, while ignoring its structural properties or spatial location.
-Reducing the interface simplifies a model and enhances computational efficiency but also limits its scope and ability to compose in the same way real molecules do since they can just use the available physics while models require explicit definition.
-Composition can overcome this by integrating elements from different modeling frameworks to create a more comprehensive representation of the molecular interfaces.
-There has already been substantial progress in integrative modeling for the structure of molecules \cite{sali2021integrative}; we also need to include functional models.
+Reducing the molecular interface simplifies the resulting model and enhances computational efficiency, but also limits its scope and ability to compose in the same way real molecules do.
+A compositional framework expands these limitations by integrating multiple modeling paradigms into a unified molecular interface.
+There has already been substantial progress in integrative modeling for the structure of molecules \cite{sali2021integrative}—we also need to integrate functional models.
 Composition could bring together structural models with molecular dynamics, kinetic reaction networks, particle-based stochastic models, coarse-grained models, continuum models, etc. Each of these frameworks provides unique insights and can be composed to reflect the complex interplay of molecular interactions within the cellular environment.

 Ports can be further subdivided according to the molecular mechanisms.
-For example, enzymatic reactions (Fig. \ref{fig:molecular_interface}C) are a differentiated, specialized cell mechanism, which divide chemicals/molecules into subtypes: 1) substrates: molecules that enzymes act upon, 2) catalysts: enzymes or other molecules that speed up reactions, 3) cofactors: non-protein molecules that assist enzymes, 4) products: molecules produced from enzymatic reactions.
+For instance, enzymatic reactions (Fig. \ref{fig:molecular_interface}c) are specialized processes that divide chemicals into well-defined subtypes: 1) substrates: molecules that enzymes act upon, 2) catalysts: enzymes or other molecules that speed up reactions, 3) cofactors: non-protein molecules that assist enzymes, 4) products: molecules produced from enzymatic reactions.